system-zero/system-zero/data/docs/la.md

     mm.fn (10)
     mm.privatevar = "something" # this should fail

-  # the `this` keyword is being used from the members of the map and
-    provide access to the other fields.

   # extending maps

     mm.new = 1

-  # in those cases those field are accessible to their scope.
+  # in those cases those fields are accessible from their scope.
     Members can be attributed as `private` only at the construction time, not even within the members at runtime.